MichaelWhi/provo/README.md

 You might experience a delay for the first request.

-Unfortunately, neither the icons nor the file upload currently work on heroku...
+Unfortunately, the file upload currently doesn't work on heroku...
 So you might wanna try it quickly localy to see it in real action. :-)

 Install and Run